GuillaumeJasmin/react-table-hoc-fixed-columns/README.md

 ReactTable HOC fixed columns
 ---

 Higher Order Components for [ReactTable](https://react-table.js.org).
-It make possible to fixed 1 or more columns.
+It make possible to fixed one or more columns on the left and/or on the right.

 [Demo here](https://guillaumejasmin.github.io/react-table-hoc-fixed-columns/)